Smartling/SmartlingHelp/_articles/manage-content/workflows/create-and-customize-a-workflow.md

 ![medium](/uploads/versions/smartling___translation_workflow-6---x----576-245x---.png)

 **3)** The dialog will only show existing users who are available to work in the step.
 A user is considered available if they have been invited to the project and are set up to translate the selected language.
 Agency translators will not be displayed.
 To add a new user or manage a particular user’s access to languages and workflow steps in detail, use the **Team** page.
-See [Add and Manage User Access](/hc/en-us/articles/201016167) for more information.
+See [Manage Users and Agencies](/support/articles/add-and-manage-users-and-agencies/) for more information.

 ## Workflow Holds and Pre-Translation Steps